DamienIrving/teaching/datatas-pyrse/hackmd_slides.md

 ---

-## Git
+## 4. Git and GitHub

 ----

 Version control works by storing a master copy of your code in a repository, which you can’t edit directly.

 Instead, you check out a working copy of the code, edit that code, then commit changes back to the repository.

 In this way, version control records a complete revision history (i.e., of every commit), so that you can retrieve and compare previous versions at any time.

 ----